MaterializeInc/ephemeral-storage-setup-image/README.md

 4. Pods can then be scheduled on the node

 It is recommended that any daemonsets required for networking or logs run on other nodes, or be configured to tolerate this taint.

-##### GCP note
-In GCP the `konnectivity-agent` pods are needed to retrieve any pod logs.

-If those run only on nodes with this taint and they do not tolerate it, all pod logs will be inaccessible until the taint is removed.

-In the case of failure of the ephemeral disk setup pods, it may be difficult to debug them, as their logs will be inaccessible.

-Configuring the `konnectivity-agent` pods to either tolerate the `disk-unconfigured` taint, or to run on nodes without that taint will allow logs to be accessible as normal.
-A separate pool of nodes for system daemons without ephemeral disks should work fine.

-##### Azure note
-Azure AKS nodes do not support removing taints.

-The issue for fixing this was closed (https://github.com/Azure/AKS/issues/2934), and Microsoft does not seem to care that they don't support basic Kubernetes functionality.

-As such, you should not pass the `--remove-taint` argument to the ephemeral disk setup pods, and should not configure your nodes to start with the `disk-unconfigured` taint.

-During the time between the node launching and the ephemeral volumes being configured, workloads that rely on those volumes may fail.

-This is a sad state of affairs for Azure Kubernetes, and we recommend that you contact your Azure support representative to encourage them to fix this.

 ### Terraform Example (swap)